-Permanent buildings compliant with local government standards are expensive and time consuming.
-To circumvent a building permit we will build temporary, moveable structures less than 125 square feet.
+Our current buildings are compliant with local governments, but these standards are expensive and low-quality.
+To circumvent a building permit, future structures will be temporary, moveable and less than 125 square feet.
 There will be a communal kitchen, bath facility and commons spaces, so people just need a place to sleep and store their belongings.

-We have designed a shalla box,10x10x10 foot cube, made with locally milled wood.
-Bandsaw mills logs up to 10 feet providing 4x4 inch cants, beams and boards.
+We have designed and built 10x10x10 foot cubes made with locally milled wood.
+Our bandsaw mills logs into 4x4 inch cants, beams and boards.
 Walls are made with milled boards and insulated with straw, clay, cob and plaster.
 The cube rests on an earth foundation with built in mass heater, bath and connection to an outdoor composter/toilet.

 Timbers could be fitted together then braced with rebar (ideally we develop a wood joinery system) A wood pyramid rests on top of the cube.
 The pyramid serves as a temple and meditation space.
 A staircase joins the cube and pyramid.
 A door in the pyramid is opened for air flow.

 Shalla boxes are simple, functional, attractive and easily affordable.
 They provide heat, shelter and basic cooking and cleaning.
 They serve as storage units, workshops and studios for eco villagers.